-I like to make electronics and write software to meet immediate “needs” as well as to have some fun (okay, mostly for fun).
-Here are some of the projects I have made:
+I like to work on electronics and write software to meet immediate “needs” as well as to have some fun (okay, mostly for fun).
+Here are some of my projects.

 A power strip controllable via DTMF commands issued using a handheld radio.
 My original goal was to provide a way to reset network equipment while away from home.

 A data storage format that is intended to be reliable when used on aging cassette tape hardware.
 This is mostly for fun, but somewhat research on data storage techniques.

 An experiment to store visual art with audio on cassette tape by using amateur radio SSTV signals.
 Quite impractical, but it made for a nice gift to a friend who shares an interest in tape.